 I have been blogging since 2010.
 My demonstrated expertise has evolved to specifically:

 During the onset of the COVID-19 Pandemic, my role shifted to leadership and support of virtual teaching and virtual courses.
 The following timeline details the highlights of my contribution and evidence of my expertise.
-I added these items to my existing role as a district administrator role in the 30+ educational technology applications we administer through Classlink via Clever and OneRoster.
-I am considered the leading expert in online teaching and K-12 course design in Canvas learning management system (LMS) in my district; the following is an overview of my specialization in online teaching and learning.
+I added these items to my existing role as a district administrator role in the 30+ educational technology applications we administer through ClassLink via Clever and OneRoster.
+I am considered the leading expert in online teaching and K-12 course design in the Canvas learning management system (LMS) in my district; the following is an overview of my specialization in online teaching and learning.